-Athletic rules are enforced in accordance with OHSAA season designations.
-Individual coaches are reserved the right to place additional stipulations and requirements of student behavior at their discretion.
+Once a student has been a member of or tried out for an athletic team at Celina City Schools (7-12) he/she will be considered an athlete and must abide by all rules and regulations.
+These rules are minimums for participation in athletics at Celina City Schools.
+Individual coaches, the Celina Athletic Department, or the Celina City Schools have the right to institute additional requirements/guidelines/rules/or penalties for athletic participants at their discretion.
 Violations in the second half of a season are to be served in the next season of participation.
 Penalties prescribed as a percentage of the season will be based on the total number of contests for a typical regular season.